Zygosity: Medicine and disease

 Zygosity is an important factor in human medicine.
 If one copy of an essential gene is mutated, the (heterozygous) carrier is usually healthy.
 However, more than 1,000 human genes appear to require both copies, that is, a single copy is insufficient for health.
 This is called haploinsufficiency.
 For instance, a single copy of the Kmt5b gene leads to haploinsufficiency and results in a skeletal muscle developmental deficit.

 Heterozygosity in population genetics

 In population genetics, the concept of heterozygosity is commonly extended to refer to the population as a whole, i.e., the fraction of individuals in a population that are heterozygous for a particular locus.
 It can also refer to the fraction of loci within an individual that are heterozygous.

+In an admixed population, whose members derive ancestry from two or more separate sources, its heterozygosity is proven to be at least as great as the least heterozygous source population and potentially more than the heterozygosity of all the source populations.
+It reflects the contributions of its multiple ancestral groups.
+Admixed populations show high levels of genetic variation due to the fusion of source populations with different genetic variants.

 Typically, the observed ($H_o$) and expected ($H_e$) heterozygosities are compared, defined as follows for diploid individuals in a population: